meltingscales/2019-team-07f/Reports/sprint-04/readme.md

 Data is currently stored in plaintext in the MySQL database.

+User passwords are hashed.

-Data encryption at rest is planned.
+Full data encryption at rest is planned.

 Truecrypt for full disk encryption is also a good option to add to our security.